andreavitaletti/mkdocs/andreavitaletti.github.io/docs/index.md

 From  2018 to 2023 he  gave a course on the Internet of Thing to the Master in Product Design at Sapienza (LM-12).

-Andrea Vitaletti is instructor in the MOOC of Sapienza on Coursera entitled [“Recovering the Humankind’s Past and Saving the Universal Heritage”](https://www.coursera.org/learn/preserving-cultural-heritage).
+Andrea Vitaletti is instructor in the MOOC of Sapienza on Coursera entitled [“Recovering the Humankind’s Past and Saving the Universal Heritage”](https://www.coursera.org/learn/preserving-cultural-heritage) (16545 enrolled, 4.4 star evaluation).

 25-29 September 2023.
 Data Science PhD course: Crypto and Incentive-based Mechanisms for Blockchain Technology.
 Togheter with Vangelis Markakis (University of Athens), Ivan Visconti (University of Salerno) and Philip Lazos (Input Output IOG, United Kingdom).

 [A Short Course on IoT ](https://andreavitaletti.github.io/IoT_short_course/) taught at the [University of Stellenbosch](https://www.sun.ac.za/english) (South Africa) the 19th and 21st July 2023 during an [Erasmus+](https://erasmus-plus.ec.europa.eu/resources-and-tools/mobility-and-learning-agreements/mobility-agreements) staff mobility for teaching visit.
 About 40 participants selected among more the 100 candidates.
 The same course will be replicated in November 2024 at the [Business and Technology University](https://btu.edu.ge/en/home-english/) in Georgia

-In 2023 Instructor, togheter with prof. Paolo Merialdo of “L’imprenditoria digitale per la scuola” (Digital Entrepreneurship for the school) by [Fondazinoe i Lincei per la Scuola](https://www.linceiscuola.it/fondazione-lincei-scuola/)
+In 2023 Instructor, togheter with prof. Paolo Merialdo of “L’imprenditoria digitale per la scuola” (Digital Entrepreneurship for the school) by [Fondazinoe i Lincei per la Scuola](https://www.linceiscuola.it/fondazione-lincei-scuola/).
+This course will be taught also in 2024.

 ## Transfer of Technology